-So what steps can you take today to extend the life of your Atlanta home’s garage door to a decade or more?
+So, what steps can you take today to extend the life of your Atlanta home’s garage door to a decade or more?

 Monthly Inspections

 - Testing the Reverse Safety Mechanism: Every garage door manufactured since 1993 has reverse safety technology.
-In other words, if your garage door is closing and comes in contact with another object, it should automatically reverse.
+In other words, if your garage door closes and comes in contact with another object, it should automatically reverse.
 Place a small piece of wood underneath your garage door and see if it lifts back up at contact.

 Cleaning and Lubricating the Track